 Rich States, Poor States: ALEC-Laffer State Economic Competitiveness Index | The American Legislative Exchange Council

-The American Legislative Exchange Council (ALEC) has released the fifth edition of Rich States, Poor States, authored by economists Arthur B. Laffer, Stephen Moore, and Jonathan Williams.
+The American Legislative Exchange Council (ALEC) has released the sixth edition of Rich States, Poor States, authored by economists Arthur B. Laffer, Stephen Moore, and Jonathan Williams.

 “The first, the Economic Performance Rank, is a backward-looking measure based on a state’s performance on three important variables: Personal Income Per Capita, Absolute Domestic Migration, and Non-farm Payroll Employment—each highly influenced by state policy.
 This ranking details states’ individual performances over the past 10 years based on this economic data.”